-Healthy relationships have the power to improve and stabilize a person’s mental health and offer meaning, but when people have commitment issues, the desired relationship status becomes challenging to achieve.
-Disagreements, arguments, and break-ups can plague relationships composed of people with commitment issues, so people hoping for satisfactory relationships should take steps to identify commitment issues and learn ways to overcome.
+Commitment issues, or a fear of commitment, involves an unwillingness to commit to a relationship.
+This term usually refers to romantic relationships, but can become a problem in any setting.
+Disagreements, arguments, and break-ups can plague relationships for those with commitment issues, so people hoping for satisfactory relationships should take steps to identify commitment issues and learn ways to overcome.

 The most straightforward sign of commitment issues is when a person has a string of unsatisfactory relationships or an aversion to entering any secure relationship.
 Commitment issues can negatively impact any type of relationship, whether it is family, professional, or a friendship, but for the majority of this piece, the term will focus on romantic relationships.

-- Behaviorally speed up the commitment through actions like moving in together, proposing, getting married, or having kids
+- Behaviorally speeding up the commitment: This might involve actions like moving in together, proposing, getting married, or having kids

-- Communicate and behave inconsistently as to send mixed messages to the partner
+- Communicating and behaving inconsistently: The purpose of this tactic is to send mixed messages to the partner

-- Poor boundaries: where the people in the relationship cannot meet each other’s needs in appropriate and comfortable ways
+- Poor boundaries: Poor boundaries in relationships happen when the people in the relationship cannot meet each other’s needs in appropriate and comfortable ways

-- Dysfunctional communication: with problematic forms and types of speech where the person does not feel heard, safe, and free to express feelings
+- Dysfunctional communication: With problematic forms and types of speech where you do not feel heard, safe, and free to express feelings

-- Trust and mistrust: where the partners cannot feel safe in the relationship and fully rely on the other.
+- Trust and mistrust: When there are trust issues, one or both partners cannot feel safe in the relationship and fully rely on the other.
 Here, a person may constantly suspect cheating and infidelity from their partner

 - A lack of consent: one or more people in the relationship not agreeing with the events or situations that are occurring.
 A lack of consent in relationships can result in sexual, emotional, mental, and physical discomfort and frustration